 He’s a South American AND an Italian.

-He’s and man of faith AND a man of science.
+He’s a man of faith AND a man of science.

 He has a sense of duty and a sense of humor.